lxma/golist/README.md

 # golist
 Typed lists for Go

 This is an attempt for typed lists in Go.
 Basically, this is about how (in my opionon) lists should have been designed in the first place.

-The implementation merely wraps (untyped) Go standard lists.
-I used the same methodology and method names as found there and I followed the signatures of the methods as far as they made sense.

 My expectation is that sooner or later, typed lists will be part of the Go standard library.
 Until then this is a substitute, as I find working with untyped lists unnecessarily cumbersome and error prone.

+The implementation merely wraps (untyped) Go standard lists.
+This library uses the same methodology and method names as found there and follows the signatures of those methods as far as they make sense (in the context of typed lists).

-I added some methods to make life a little easier (for typed lists):
+Some methods were added to make life a little easier (for typed lists):

 ```go
 func (l *List[T]) PopFront() T